 Practical learning mode for graduate student to acquire skills, practice and knowledge in the business world.
 Each internship is individually pre-arranged.
 Course is evaluated on a pass/no pass basis.
 Prerequisite: Department Approval

 BUS 794 Seminar in Business Administration

 Various topics in business administration will be presented in this seminar.
-Prerequisite: At the discretion of the instructor are explained in a dynamic context characterized by increasing cross-cultural interactions and globalization.
+Prerequisite: At the discretion of the instructor

 BUS 795 International Management